XeCrippy/Retro360/README.md

 * Achievement Manager - Unlock all achievements, unlock individual achievements (optionally with custom timestamp), unlock all avatar awards, unlock all gamer pics
 * File Manager - Browse, launch, delete, send, and receive files/directories
 * Memory Search - cheat engine style search tool inspired by XeClutch's Xbox 360 Cheat Engine and X360 Trainer Tool
+* Leaderboard Hacker - Set leaderboard score to max value for any game
 * Some random game mods.
 Focusing mainly on single player games and games that don't have much available for them.

 Info: